-6 questions we have about bombings in NY, NJ
+7 questions we have about bombings in New York and New Jersey

 Rahami's family lives above First American Fried Chicken in Elizabeth, the city's mayor says.
 The family has a history of clashes with the community over the restaurant, which used to be open 24 hours a day, Mayor Chris Bollwage said.
 Investigators searched the building Monday, Bollwage said.

-Perez said investigators would be asking the family what they had noticed:
+Perez said investigators would be asking family members what they had noticed.

-"Was he making trial runs at this, where was he doing that?
-If he was making these bombs, was his house or home a bomb lab and how did no one notice?
-How did no one -- his brother his father his family -- he lived with them.
+"Was he making trial runs at this?
+Where was he doing that?
+If he was making these bombs, was his house or home a bomb lab, and how did no one notice?
+How did no one -- his brother, his father, his family?
+He lived with them.
 Those are questions right now that are being asked of his family members and anybody who saw any changes in his demeanor in the last few months."

-The family alleged discrimination and harassment in a lawsuit filed against the city and its police department in 2011, arguing that officials conspired against them by subjecting them to citations for allegedly violating a city ordinance on hours of operation.
+The family alleged discrimination and harassment in a lawsuit against the city and its police department in 2011, arguing that officials conspired against them by subjecting them to citations for allegedly violating a city ordinance on hours of operation.

-Bollwage said Monday the 2012 ruling on the case favored the city, adding that the family's restaurant was "disruptive in the city for many, many years."
+Bollwage said Monday a 2012 ruling on the case favored the city, adding that the family's restaurant was "disruptive in the city for many, many years."

 In a Facebook post Monday, a family member asked for privacy.

-"I would like people to respect my family's privacy and let us have our peace after this tragic time," wrote Zobyedh Rahami, who's believed to be Ahmad Rahami's sister.
+"I would like people to respect my family's privacy and let us have our peace after this tragic time," wrote Zobyedh Rahami, who's believed to be Rahami's sister.

 Where is his wife?

-A law enforcement official told CNN Rahami was petitioning to bring his wife to the United States.
-He filed the paperwork in 2011 and it was approved in 2012.
-But the official said it was unclear if she ever came to the US.
+A law enforcement official told CNN that Rahami was petitioning to bring his wife to the United States.
+He filed the paperwork in 2011, and it was approved in 2012.
+But the official said it was unclear if she ever came to the United States.

-In 2014 Rahami contacted New Jersey Congressman Albio Sires' office from Islamabad, Pakistan, saying he was concerned about his wife's passport and visa.
+In 2014, Rahami contacted the office of US Rep. Albio Sires, D-New Jersey, from Islamabad, Pakistan, saying he was concerned about his wife's passport and visa.
 It turned out her Pakistani passport had expired and the consulate wouldn't give her an immigrant visa until the passport was renewed, Sires said.

-Once the passport was renewed she found out she was pregnant and they told her they wouldn't give a visa until she had the baby, Sires said.
+Once the passport was renewed, she found out she was pregnant, and officials told her they wouldn't give a visa until she had the baby, Sires said.
 They also told her when she had the baby they had to get an immigrant visa for the baby.

-At that point Rahami claims the consulate told him to go back to Karachi, but he claimed it was too dangerous to go there.
+At that point, Rahami claims the consulate told him to go back to Karachi, Pakistan, but he claimed it was too dangerous to go there.
 The congressman doesn't know what happened after that.

-How are the NY and NJ attacks connected?
+How are the New York and New Jersey attacks connected?

-Initially, a garbage can explosion at a Marine Corps charity race in Seaside Park, New Jersey, seemed to be an isolated incident.
-Two other unexploded bombs were found nearby and no one was wounded in the blast.
+Initially, a garbage can explosion near a Marine Corps charity race in Seaside Park, New Jersey, seemed to be an isolated incident.
+Two other unexploded bombs were found nearby, and no one was wounded in the blast.

-Then came another blast Saturday night in West 23rd Street in New York's Chelsea neighborhood, injuring 29 people.
-As law enforcement cordoned off the area, investigators found a pressure cooker on West 27th Street four blocks away.
+Then came another blast Saturday night in West 23rd Street in Chelsea, injuring 29 people.
+As law enforcement cordoned off the area, investigators found a pressure cooker four blocks away on West 27th Street.
 The video of the man with the duffel bag -- thought to be Rahami -- shows him in both locations.

 Authorities have said Rahami is "directly linked" to the Seaside Park and Chelsea bombings.